highlights of operations

 Chevron holds a 37.5 percent nonoperated interest in Papa-Terra in the Campos Basin.

 The Papa-Terra Field lies in approximately 3,900 feet (1,189 m) of water.
-The project, operated by national oil company Petrobras, includes an FPSO vessel and a tension leg well platform (TLWP) and has a designed total daily capacity of 140,000 barrels of crude oil and 35 million cubic feet of natural gas.
+The project, operated by national oil company Petrobras, includes an FPSO vessel and a tension-leg well platform (TLWP) and has a designed total daily capacity of 140,000 barrels of crude oil and 35 million cubic feet of natural gas.
 First production at Papa-Terra was announced in 2013.
-First production from the TLWP was announced in the first quarter of 2015.
-Net daily production in 2015 averaged 6,000 barrels of crude and 1 million cubic feet of natural gas.
+First production from the TLWP was announced in 2015.

-Chevron is the operator and has a 50 percent interest in Block CE-M715, in the Ceara Basin, offshore equatorial Brazil.
+Chevron is the operator of and has a 50 percent interest in Block CE-M715 in the Ceara Basin, offshore equatorial Brazil.
 The deepwater block covers 40,000 net acres (163 sq km).
-We began acquiring 3-D seismic data for the Ceara license in the third quarter of 2015.
+In 2016, we finished acquiring 3-D seismic data, and in 2017, we expect to complete processing that data.

 marketing and retail